-Understanding animal health requires information about diseases and parasites occurring in individuals and populations over time.
-Hunters and anglers are excellent sources for information about wild animal health, and the MOE Wildlife Health Program needs your input - videos, written/verbal descriptions, or photographs.
+Wildlife health is one important link to the health of BC in general - we need your observations about diseases and parasites in BC wildlife populations over time.
+Hunters and anglers provide eyes for the MOE Wildlife Health Program to track the health of our wildlife - we appreciate the submission of videos, written/verbal descriptions, or photographs.
 If you see something or would like to know more about wildlife diseases, refer to the following: